allanaskar/remote-sensor-mesh/README.md

         It depends on many parameters.
 In most cases we can assume 10-20 nodes and 200-400 sensors.
 This will cost $1150-$2300.

     Q13.Can devices be reused?
         Yes.
-After device is retrieved from the field and can easily be repurposed.
-In most of the cases it just need new battery and a new mission.
+After device is retrieved from the field, it can easily be repurposed.
+In most of the cases it just needs a new battery and a new mission.

     Q14.What is 'Sensor Admin Device'?
         It could be any connected device with ability to run Wireless Access Point and host web server with sensor and mission configuration data.
 Ex: Mobile phone.